 Explanation:

-Measuring efficiency of labor department is as important as any other task.
+Measuring the efficiency of the labor department is as important as any other task.
 Because labor cost is one of the major components of any product.

-If the company fail to control the efficiency of labor, then it becomes very difficult for the company to survive in the market.
+If the company fails to control the efficiency of labor, then it becomes very difficult for the company to survive in the market.

-Favorable variance means that the actual labors hours’ usage is less than the actual labor hour usage for a specific certain amount of productions.
+Favorable variance means that the actual labor hours’ usage is less than the actual labor hour usage for a certain amount of production.

-It also indicates that the management strategies are following by the labors.
-It is stated that there should be some motivation, if you apply standard costing in your organization.
+It also indicates that the laborers follow the management strategies.
+It is stated that there should be some motivation if you apply standard costing in your organization.

-The unfavorable variance tells the management to look on the production process and identify where the loop holes are, and how to fix it.
+The unfavorable variance tells the management to look at the production process and identify where the loopholes are, and how to fix them.